turbot/guardrails-samples/enterprise_installation/turbot_bastion_host/previous_versions/README.md

 - Eliminates the need for IAM users and SSH keys.
 - Eliminates the need for Inbound Security Group rules over port 22.
-- Grabs the latest Amazon Linux 2023 AMI using SSM Parameters.
+- Grabs the latest Amazon Linux2 AMI using SSM Parameters.
 - Gives the ability to use custom configurations for AMIs and IAM Roles.
 - Self-destructs after the desired number of hours.
+- Choose between postgresql11, postgresql12, postgresql13 or postgresql14 client installation.
+Defaults to postgresql14.
-- Comes with psql v15.x and redis-cli v6.x
+- Comes with redis-cli v6.x

 In addition to the above, it also compliments the Session Manager capabilities such as